Sri Lanka is a

 The law prohibits trafficking in persons; however, Sri Lanka

-and children for the purposes of forced labor, and for sexual exploitation.
+women and children for the purposes of forced labor, and for sexual

-Sri Lankan women travel to Middle Eastern countries to work as domestics and

-some have reported being forced into domestic servitude and sexual

 exploitation.
+Sri Lankan women travel to Middle Eastern countries to work as

+domestics and some have reported being forced into domestic servitude and

-A small number of Thai, Russian, and Chinese women have been
+sexual exploitation.
+A small number of Thai, Russian, and Chinese women have

-trafficked to Sri Lanka for purposes of sexual exploitation.
-Some Sri Lankan
+been trafficked to Sri Lanka for purposes of sexual exploitation.
+Some Sri

-children are trafficked internally to work as domestics and for sexual
+Lankan children are trafficked internally to work as domestics and for

-exploitation.
-There were unconfirmed reports that boys were trafficked to the
+sexual exploitation.
+There were unconfirmed reports that boys were

 The law provide for penalties for trafficking in women